hruthik733/Residual-Hybrid-Deep-Learning-Approach-for-Personalized-Insulin-Dose-Estimation/README.md

 ## 🧠 Project Overview

-This project focuses on predicting personalized regular insulin dosages for diabetic patients using a hybrid deep learning model combining Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) layers.
-Leveraging the **AIM94 diabetes management dataset**, the model utilizes temporal glucose readings, food intake, and physiological event data to capture individual patterns in insulin requirements.
-Through comprehensive preprocessing and time-sequence modeling, the system aims to assist in personalized diabetes care by providing accurate insulin dose recommendations.
+This project presents a Residual Hybrid Deep Learning Model for predicting personalized regular insulin dosages in diabetic patients.
+The architecture integrates LSTM and GRU layers with residual connections, enabling the model to capture both short-term fluctuations and long-term glucose–insulin dependencies.
+Using the AIM94 dataset, advanced preprocessing and temporal feature engineering were applied to transform event-based logs into model-ready time-series data.

 ---

 ## 🔑 Key Highlights

-- **Hybrid LSTM-GRU Architecture**: Integrates both LSTM and GRU layers to effectively capture short- and long-term dependencies in patient glucose-insulin dynamics.
+- **Residual Hybrid Architecture**: Combines LSTM and GRU blocks with skip/residual connections to improve gradient flow and learning stability.
 - **Raw Data Preprocessing**: Transforms the raw AIM94 event-based logs into a usable time-series format by pivoting codes, encoding time features cyclically, and generating lagged variables.
 - **Time Window Sequence Modeling**: Generates input sequences using a sliding window approach to feed multivariate time-series data into the model.
-- **Clinical Impact**: Aims to provide a data-driven support system for insulin dose planning, improving glycemic control and reducing the risk of hypo/hyperglycemia in real-world scenarios.
+- **Performance Improvement**: Achieved R² = 0.805, MAE = 1.29, MSE = 3.27, representing a ~30% improvement in R² and >60% reduction in MSE compared to baseline models.

 ---